rust-unofficial/too-many-lists/src/third-layout.md

 Rust doesn't have anything like the garbage collectors these languages have.
 They have *tracing* GC, which will dig through all the memory that's sitting around at runtime and figure out what's garbage automatically.
 Instead, all Rust has today is *reference counting*.
-Reference counting is basically a poor-man's GC.
+Reference counting can be thought of as a very simple GC.
 For many workloads, it has significantly less throughput than a tracing collector, and it completely falls over if you manage to build cycles.
+But hey, it's all we've got!
 Thankfully, for our usecase we'll never run into cycles (feel free to try to prove this to yourself -- I sure won't).

-So how do we do reference counted garbage collection? `Rc`!
+So how do we do reference-counted garbage collection? `Rc`!
 Rc is just like Box, but we can duplicate it, and its memory will *only* be freed when *all* the Rc's derived from it are dropped.
-Unforuntately, this flexibility comes at a serious cost: we can only Deref an Rc.
-No DerefMut or DerefMove.
+Unforuntately, this flexibility comes at a serious cost: we can only take a shared reference to its internals.
 This means we can't ever really get data out of one of our lists, nor can we mutate them.

 So what's our layout gonna look like?
 Well, previously we had: